US Dollar/South African Rand (USD/ZAR) Exchange Rate

 USD/ZAR Latest Updates

-The past five days of trading within the USD/ZAR has produced a price range of 16.9000 to 17.5000.
+The past few days within the USD/ZAR have produced a choppy, yet consolidated range for the USD/ZAR.